H-M-H/Weylus/Readme.md

 Weylus provides some features to make automation as convenient as possible.
 There is a command-line interface; `--no-gui` for example starts Weylus in headless mode without a gui.
 For more options see `weylus --help`.
 If you want to run a specific script e.g., once a client connects to your computer you can do so by parsing the log Weylus generates.
-Set the environment variable `WEYLUS_LOG_JSON` to `true` to enable easily parseable JSON logging.
+You may want to enable more verbose logging by setting the environment variable `WEYLUS_LOG_LEVEL` to `DEBUG` or `TRACE` as well as `WEYLUS_LOG_JSON` to `true` to enable easily parseable JSON logging.

 ### Linux
 Weylus uses the `uinput` interface to simulate input events on Linux. **To enable stylus and